utr1903/monitoring-kubernetes-with-opentelemetry/README.md

 ### Daemonset

 The daemonset is primarily used to gather the logs of the applications.
 It uses the `filelogreceiver` to _tail_ the logs from the nodes (`var/log/pods/...`).
-Each collector instance is responsible for the collection and forwarding of the logs on its own node where it's running to corresponding New Relic accounts. [`Daemonset collector config`](./helm/charts/collectors/templates/daemonset-otelcollector.yaml) can be adapted in order to filter or enrich the logs.
+Each collector instance is responsible for the collection and forwarding of the logs to corresponding New Relic accounts on its own node where they are running. [`Daemonset collector config`](./helm/charts/collectors/templates/daemonset-otelcollector.yaml) can be adapted in order to filter or enrich the logs.

 ### Deployment

-The deployment is primarily used to gather the traces and therefore consists of 2 separate deployments as `recevier` and `exporter`.
+The deployment is primarily used to gather the traces per the `otlprecevier` and therefore consists of 2 separate deployments as `recevier` and `exporter`.
 The reason for this is that the traces are mostly to be sampled and sampling works properly only when all the spans of a trace are processed by one collector instance.

 The `receiver` collector is responsible for gathering all of the spans from different applications.
 It will forward these spans per the `loadbalancingexporter` to the `exporter` collector where they will be sampled according to their trace IDs.
 The `exporter` collector will then flush the sampled spans to necessary New Relic accounts.
 Please see official Open Telemetry [docs](https://opentelemetry.io/docs/collector/scaling/#scaling-stateful-collectors) for more!